OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

                 ``openstack overcloud deploy ...\-e ~/tripleo-heat-templates/environments/contrail/contrail-issu.yaml``

        e.
-Check the status of Tungsten Fabric service on the ISSU node.
+Check the status of OpenSDN service on the ISSU node.

           All services must be ``active`` .